aperiodic/plastic/doc/2-dispatched-transitions.md

 The hello world example used a static state machine, meaning the same events always lead to the same transitions to the same UI states, regardless of the app state.
 In real-world applications, we will often want to choose which target UI state we want to transition to based on the app state and the triggering event.
-Cypress refers to these transitions as 'dispatched' transitions.
+Plastic refers to these transitions as 'dispatched' transitions.
 You may have already thought of an easy way to define them: when calling add-transition, give a function instead of a keyword as the 'to' argument which designates where the transition will go.

-In the domain of Cypress apps, the dispatch function is often a hit test.
+In the domain of plastic apps, the dispatch function is often a hit test.
 This guide walks you through creating an uninteresting game where you must precisely click on all the targets to win, without misclicking even once.
 On each click, our dispatch function decides to progress the game if it's a hit, or end the game in failure if a miss.